Crown-Commercial-Service/digitalmarketplace-aws/terraform/README.md

 ## Requirements

-You will need to install the following manually (they are not installed as part of any other process such as `make requirements` or `pip`).
+Unless you're using the Nix environment (https://alphagov.github.io/digitalmarketplace-manual/nix.html) (in which they are all included), you will need to install the following manually (they are not installed as part of other process such as `make requirements` or `pip`).

 ### Install Terraform